insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2022-02-18-components-of-processflow.md

 As ProcessFlow gives you an IDE that lets you build an integration that is best suited for your customers while giving you the option to deploy and execute from the same, here comes the canvas where you can design,deploy and execute all from the single place.The canvas consists of various segements that are marked on which the user needs to work on.

-1. **Processflow Header panel** - This area provides you knowledge about the name and description of the ProcessFlow,various options to work with the ProcessFlow Designer and allows you to finally save/delete/deploy a ProcessFlow.
+1. **Header panel** - This area provides you knowledge about the name and description of the ProcessFlow,various options to work with the ProcessFlow Designer and allows you to finally save/delete/deploy a ProcessFlow.
-2. **Processflow Left panel** - This section provides you with a toolbar which is grouped into Application tools,Flow Connect which represents the connectors for technology like REST, SOAP, Database, File System, etc., and the Flow Logic where the nodes representing orchestration are listed.
+2. **Left panel** - This section provides you with a toolbar which is grouped into Application tools,Flow Connect which represents the connectors for technology like REST, SOAP, Database, File System, etc., and the Flow Logic where the nodes representing orchestration are listed.
-3. **Processflow Designer View** - This is the actual canvas where you shall design your processflows.
+3. **Designer View** - This is the actual canvas where you shall design your processflows.
-4. **Processflow Right Panel** - This section lists the ProcessFlow node suggestions and real-time view of the ProcessFlow.
+4. **Right Panel** - This section lists the ProcessFlow node suggestions and real-time view of the ProcessFlow.

-## Processflow Header Panel
+## Header Panel

 ![componentsofprocessflow header panel](/staticfiles/processflow/media/componentsofprocessflow_header.png)